 We are aware that some parts of our website are not fully accessible.
 These include:

 - Some older PDF documents aren’t fully accessible to screen reader software

-- Video does not have captions
+- Older videos do not have captions

 - Known issues listed below

 Some of the older PDFs on Inspire Digital do not meet accessibility standards and may not be accessible to a screen reader.
 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.

 Any new PDFs made available on Inspire Digital will meet accessibility standards, or will be released in tandem with an accessible version of the content.